GetMetaMap/metamap-flutter-plugin/doc/metaMap-flutter.md

 yourMetadata: ["identityId": "value"]
    ```

-## Some error codes you may get during integration
+## Some error codes you may see during integration

 `402` - MetaMap services are not paid: please contact your customer success manager